bemasc/access-services/draft-schwartz-masque-access-descriptions.md

 An access service collection is defined by a JSON dictionary containing keys specified in the corresponding registry ({{iana}}).
 Inclusion of each key is OPTIONAL.

 The "dns", "udp", and "ip" keys are each defined to hold a JSON dictionary containing the key "template" with a value that is a URI template suitable for configuring DNS over HTTPS, CONNECT-UDP, or CONNECT-IP, respectively.

-The "ohai" key contains a dictionary whose "request" key contains the URI of an Oblivious HTTP "request resource".
+The "ohai" key contains a dictionary with either or both of these keys:

+* "proxy", containing a dictionary with a "uri" key indicating the Oblivious Proxy Resource.
+* "request", containing a dictionary with a "uri" key indicating the Oblivious Request Resource and a "key" key conveying its KeyConfig in base64.

 For example, a description making use of all four initial keys might look like: